-Section 2: Metropolitan Planning Organization Transportation Improvement Programs (TIPs) - This section presents each of the six MPOs TIPs without change as required by the Infrastructure Investment and Jobs Act (IJJA) of 2021, also known as the Bipartisan Infrastructure Law (BIL).
+Section 2: Metropolitan Planning Organization Transportation Improvement Programs (TIPs) - This section presents each of the six MPOs TIPs without change as required by the Infrastructure Investment and Jobs Act (IIJA) of 2021.
 Please reference the appropriate TIP for all urban area transit and highway surface transportation and regionally significant projects.